Cleveland Browns vs. Cincinnati Bengals NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Cincinnati is 5-2 against the spread, and 5-2 overall, on the road.

-- The Bengals are winless ATS (0-1) on the road as 6-point underdogs or more.
+- The Bengals are winless ATS (0-1) as 6-point underdogs or more away from home.

-- This year, in seven road games, Cincinnati has gone over the total twice.

 Powered by Data Skrive.